 - Separation and divorce

 - Sex addiction

 I operate a sliding scale of fees dependent on income and time of day you are able to attend.

 Fees start from:

 £90 per session for couples

-I do reserve a limited amount of concessionary sessions during the day for students or those on low incomes.
+I do reserve a limited amount of concessionary sessions during the day for full time students or those on low incomes.
 Please feel free to enquire about the availability for these concessions.